Tutorial: Implement the Azure industrial IoT reference solution architecture

 ---|---|

-Industrial Assets | A set of simulated OPC UA enabled production lines hosted in Docker containers |
+Industrial assets | A set of simulated OPC UA enabled production lines hosted in Docker containers. |

 Azure IoT Operations | Azure IoT Operations is a unified data plane for the edge.
 It includes a set of modular, scalable, and highly available data services that run on Azure Arc-enabled edge Kubernetes clusters. |

-Data Gateway | This gateway connects your on-premises data sources (like SAP) to Azure Logic Apps in the cloud. |
+Data gateway | This gateway connects your on-premises data sources, such as SAP, to Azure Logic Apps in the cloud. |

-Azure Event Hubs | The cloud message broker that receives OPC UA PubSub messages from edge gateways and stores them until retrieved by subscribers. |
+Azure Event Hubs | The cloud message broker that receives OPC UA pub/sub messages from edge gateways and stores them until retrieved by subscribers. |

 Azure Data Explorer | The time series database and front-end dashboard service for advanced cloud analytics, including built-in anomaly detection and predictions. |